 Colorado State University (CSU) is proud of its efforts to enhance, appreciate and support diversity and multiculturalism as part of its mission as a land-grant institution of higher education.
-Below are a selection of programs and services designed to support students in a variety of ways and provide opportunities to successfully participate in, and contribute to, the diverse campus environment.
+Below is a selection of programs and services designed to support students in a variety of ways and provide opportunities to successfully participate in, and contribute to, the diverse campus environment.
 While each office listed may emphasize a specific segment of the student body, services and programs are available to benefit all students at CSU.

-Asian Pacific American Cultural Center The Asian/Pacific American Cultural Center provides programs and services to support the retention, graduation and success of students.
-The office contributes to an inclusive campus environment by providing the resources for Asian/Pacific American awareness and education
+Asian Pacific American Cultural Center The Asian/Pacific American Cultural Center provides programs and services to support the retention, graduation, and success of students.
+The office contributes to an inclusive campus environment by providing the resources for Asian/Pacific American awareness and education.

 Location: 333 Lory Student Center, (970) 491-6154